 Functional Classes Description Security Audit The TOE generates audit records for administrative activity, security related configuration changes, cryptographic key changes and startup and shutdown of the audit functions.
-The audit events are associated with the administrator who performs them if applicable.
+The audit events are associated with the administrator who performs them, if applicable.
 The audit records are transmitted over an IPsec VPN tunnel to an external audit server in the IT environment for storage.
 Cryptographic Support The TOE provides cryptographic functions (key generation, key establishment, key destruction, cryptographic operation) to secure remote administrative sessions over Hypertext Transfer Protocol Secure (HTTPS)/Transport Layer Security (TLS), and the connection to the audit server using Internet Protocol Security (IPsec).

-Functional Classes Description User Data Protection The TOE ensures that any packet data sent through the network is not re-used.
 Identification and Authentication The TOE provides a password-based logon mechanism.
 This mechanism enforces minimum strength requirements, and ensures that passwords are obscured when entered.
 The TOE also validates and authenticates X.509 certificates for all certificate use.
 Security Management The TOE provides management capabilities via a Web- Based GUI, accessed over HTTPS.
-Management functions allow the administrators to configure and update the system, manage users and configure firewall rules.
+Management functions allow the administrators to configure and update the system and manage users.
 Protection of the TSF The TOE prevents the reading of plaintext passwords and keys.
 The TOE provides a reliable timestamp for its own use.
 To protect the integrity of its security functions, the TOE implements a suite of self-tests at startup, and ensures that updates to the TOE software may be verified using a digital signature.

-TOE Access The TOE monitors local and remote sessions for inactivity and either locks or terminates the session when a threshold time period is reached.
+Functional Classes Description TOE Access The TOE monitors local and remote sessions for inactivity and either locks or terminates the session when a threshold time period is reached.
 An advisory notice is displayed at the start of each session.
 Trusted Path/Channels The TSF provides IPsec VPN tunnels for trusted communication between itself and an audit server.
 The TOE implements HTTPS for protection of communications between itself and the Management Console.
-Stateful Traffic Filtering The TOE restricts the flow of network traffic between protected networks and other attached networks based on addresses and ports of the network nodes originating (source) and/or receiving (destination) applicable network traffic, as well as on established connection information.